Who Is This Credit Card Best For?

-- Travel accident insurance: This coverage is good for up to $1 million if you face loss of life or accidental dismemberment on a common carrier.
+- Travel accident insurance: This coverage is good for up to $1 million if you face loss of life or accidental dismemberment during travel with on a common carrier.

-Bank of America earned the seventh spot (out of 11) in J.D.
+Bank of America ranked seventh out of 11 banks in J.D.
 Power’s 2019 U.S. Credit Card Satisfaction Study, which considered the credit card experiences of more than 28,000 customers nationwide.
-The bank only scored 798 out of 1,000 possible points in the study, whereas the industry average was 806.
+The bank received a rating of “About Average.”

 The Bank of America Business Advantage Travel Rewards Card charges standard fees for this industry, although you won’t pay foreign transaction fees on purchases made abroad.